owkin/PyDESeq2/README.md

 ### 2 - Create a conda environment

-Run `conda create -n pydeseq2 python=3.8` (or higher python version) to create the environment and then activate it:
+Run `conda create env -f environment.yml` (or higher python version) to create the `pydeseq2` environment and then activate it:
 `conda activate pydeseq2`.

-`cd` inside the root of the repo and run `pip install .` to install.

 ### Requirements